Transfer and routing of Gaussian states through quantum complex networks with and without community structure

-As figures of merit we primarily use the (Uhlmann) fidelity, defined to be where $\rho_1$ and $\rho_2$ are density operators of the initial and transferred state.
-We will also use efficiency, which is the ratio between the transferred and initial amount of a specific resource such as squeezing or entanglement.
+where $\rho_1$ and $\rho_2$ are density operators of the initial and transferred state.
+We will also use efficiency,

+which is the ratio of a specific resource $X$ that was transferred to the receiver $R$ at time $t$ to the initial amount at the sender $S$.
+The resource $X$ can be for example squeezing or entanglement.
 For single mode Gaussian states considered here the fidelity can be easily calculated directly from the covariance matrices and first moment vectors.